stackmate/stackmate/README.md

 zoneid: b3409835-02b0-4d21-bba4-1f659402117e
 ```

+### CloudStack Samples
+CloudStack samples use the CloudStack namespace.
+These templates typically require the zone id, service offering id and template id as input parameters

+## Usage Example
 * Ensure you have a ssh keypair called 'Foo' (used in the template parameter below) for your account FIRST:

 ```bash